bwsw/cs-kafka-reader/README.md

 ```
 Getting Started
 ---------------
-Implement your instance of EventHandler and use other class such as EventManager on diagram.
+Implement your instance of EventHandler and use other class such as EventManager on the diagram.
 See: \
 ![Sequence](docs/diagrams/kafka-reader_sequence.png)
 where: \